 If you ever have a flair up from acid reflux, then both celery and cucumber are both top of my list for something that can sooth your throat all the way down to the stomach.
 It really has an amazing soothing feeling and is one of my go to’s for immediate relief.

+When it comes to celery people ask me is celery good for acid reflux?
 Celery contains apigenin and quercetin which are compounds that have great anti-inflammatory effects, and this helps explain why they are effective in relief.
-Another suggestion when it comes to celery is to make celery juice which is an excellent drink nutritionally due to high levels of vitamins and anti-oxidants but also an immense tonic for improving digestion and calming acid reflux
+Another suggestion when it comes to celery is to make celery juice which is an excellent drink nutritionally due to high levels of vitamins and anti-oxidants but also an immense tonic for improving digestion and calming acid reflux.

 Related Posts –